paddumelanahalli/MCP-Personal-Assistant/README.md

 Final Project Status: Feature Complete ✅
 The project successfully demonstrates the transition from a simple "Chat-with-Data" bot to a "Reason-and-Act" autonomous agent.

+Contact / Let's Connect:

+"I'm passionate about the future of local-first AI and Agentic workflows.
+If you're building in the MCP space, let's connect on LinkedIn!"